alfrix/docs/docs/library/fceumm.md

 - **Color Palette** (**default**/asqrealc/nintendo-vc/rgb/yuv-v3/unsaturated-final/sony-cxa2025as-us/pal/bmf-final2/bmf-final3/smooth-fbx/composite-direct-fbx/pvm-style-d93-fbx/ntsc-hardware-fbx/nes-classic-fbx-fs/nescap/wavebeam/raw/custom)

-<center> Choose which color palette is going to be used.
-The raw palette can used in combination with the nes-decoder shader to give colors based off on Bisqwit's NES palette generator and applies either an FCC color conversion matrix or specific Sony US matrix. </center>
+	Choose which color palette is going to be used.
+The raw palette can used in combination with the nes-decoder shader to give colors based off on Bisqwit's NES palette generator and applies either an FCC color conversion matrix or specific Sony US matrix.

 !!! attention
 	These 'Color Palette core option screenshots have been taken with the 'Use NTSC Palette' core option set to Off.